sakosha/rate-limiter/README.md

 Configuration
 - we rate limiting per IP, we reserve 10mb for IPs  # okay solution as requests are from clients
 - we set limit to 5 RPS per IP
+- we allow up to 10 requests right after the limit of 5, so folks could retry if it's a network issue
 - we set nginx to limit on /api as it a standard
 - nginx is used as it well established & fast. other options could be
   - traefik (better monitoring, slower under extreme load, doesn't serve static content that could be required)